SebastienLamotte/eShop-OOP/README.md

 </ul>

 For the admin account, add it in the user database manually.
-It will unable you to add your differents products !
+It will unable you to add your different products !